 - Optionally add: ½ dl or ⅕ cup of kirsch, and 1 tablespoon of amaretto.½ dl kirsch, 1 tbsp amaretto

-- Bring it to the boil, and let it simmer for 20 minutes.
+- Bring it to a boil, and let it simmer for 20 minutes.

 - Then dissolve 1 tablespoon of cornstarch in some water.1 tbsp cornstarch

-- Add it to the sauce, it’s very important that it isn’t boiling, or else it might clump.
+- Add it to the sauce; it’s vital that it isn’t boiling, or it might clump.
 Then stir gently to distribute the cornstarch.

-- Then bring it to the boil and let it simmer for 2 to 3 minutes more.
+- Then bring it to a boil and let it simmer for 2 to 3 minutes.

 - Then pour the sauce into a scalded jar, and seal it while it’s still warm.
-This will make the jar airtight.
+That will ensure the jar is airtight.

 Make homemade vanilla sugar